-This means that if the person appears to be under the age of 21 or 25, they will be asked to verify that they are over the minimum legal age by showing valid proof of age.
+This means that if the person appears to be under 21 or 25, they will be asked to verify that they are at least the minimum legal age by showing valid proof of age.

 All refusals should be recorded (date, time, incident, description of potential buyer).
 Maintaining a refusals log will help to demonstrate that you actively refuse sales and have an effective system in place.
 Logs should be checked by the manager / owner to ensure that all members of staff are using them.